HL7/fhir-shorthand/input/pagecontent/reference.md

 Custom (non-HL7) resources should not be used for formal exchange between organizations; only standard FHIR resources and profiles should be used for inter-organizational exchange of health data.
 As such, the the FHIR IG publisher does not support including custom resources in implementation guides.

-Resources are defined in FSH using the keyword `Resource`.
-The keywords `Parent`, `Id`, `Title`, and `Description` are OPTIONAL.
+Resources are defined using the declaration `Resource`.
+The keywords `Id`, `Title`, and `Description` are RECOMMENDED.
+The use of `Parent` is OPTIONAL.
+If no `Parent` is specified, DomainResource is used as the default parent.
 Only [DomainResource](http://hl7.org/fhir/R4/domainresource.html) and [Resource](http://hl7.org/fhir/R4/resource.html) are allowed as parents of a resource.
-If no `Parent` is specified, DomainResource is used as the default parent.

 Rules defining the resource follow immediately after the keyword section.
 Rules types that apply to resources are: [Add Element](#add-element-rules), [Assignment](#assignment-rules), [Binding](#binding-rules), [Cardinality](#cardinality-rules), [Flag](#flag-rules), [Insert](#insert-rules), [Obeys](#obeys-rules), [Path](#path-rules), and [Type](#type-rules).
 The following limitations apply:

-* Binding, cardinality, and type rules can be applied only to elements defined by the item (not inherited elements).
+* Binding, cardinality, and type rules SHALL be applied only to elements defined by the item (not inherited elements).
-* Flag rules cannot include MS flags.
+* Flag rules SHALL NOT include MS flags.
-* Assignment rules can only be used to set certain metadata via caret rules.
+* Assignment rules SHALL be used only with caret paths.

 The latter restrictions stem from FHIR's [interpretation of ElementDefinition for type definitions](http://hl7.org/fhir/R4/elementdefinition.html#interpretation).
 Assignments MUST NOT set elements that are prohibited in that table.
 For example, the table indicates that setting maxLength or mustSupport is prohibited.